 Fly fishing on these Montana rivers is a unique and powerful way to bond with your family or group.

-Additional anglers after the first two are $100 per person for wade trips (up to a maximum of 4 anglers per guide).
+Additional anglers after the first two are $200 each (up to a maximum of 3 anglers total per guide).

 Please contact us for float trip group rates.

 Great for Team Building

 The Yellowstone River is one of Montana’s best known rivers.
 At nearly 700 miles long, it is the longest undammed river in the contiguous United States.
 Known to fishermen around the world as one of the best trout rivers, the Yellowstone, much like all Montana rivers, get’s it’s cold and clear water from its Yellowstone Park tributaries.
 The river runs swiftly downstream through South Central and Southeastern Montana to the Missouri River in North Dakota, varying in width from 75 to 300 feet.